-- Fully charge power pack by setting charger knob to appropriate starting position as explained on page 10, and letting charger operate until it shuts off. - 2.
-Add water to each cell of the power pack to the specified level as described in the previous section.
+- 2. Add water to each cell of the power pack to the specified level as described in the previous section.
 It is important for best power pack care to be sure (a) that the perforated plates which may be seen through the filling holes are covered by the electrolyte level to a depth of 1/4-3/8" before charging, and (b) that the level is brought to the bottom of the indicator ring after charging.
 In this way, overfilling is prevented but sufficient water is assured. - 3.
 The tractor may be stored in the cold, provided the power pack is charged.
-A discharged power pack can freeze in cold temperatures unless recharged immediately after use.
+Discharged power pack can freeze in cold temperatures unless recharged at once.
 The following table illustrates the relationship between amount of charge and freezing temperature of the electrolyte.

-Amount of Charge Freezing Temperatur of Electrolyte
+Amount of Charge Freezing Temperature of Electrolyte

-100% -80F
+100% - 80F

-75% -42F
+75% - 42F

-50% -16F
+50% - 16F

 25% - 2F

 10% + 7F

-Self-discharge of a fully charged power pack is practically non-existent below 40 degrees Fahrenheit, and it can be stored for several months without attention in any temperature less than 40° F when not used.
+Self-discharge of the power pack is practically non-existent below 40-degrees Fahrenheit, and can be stored for several months without attention when not used in any temperature less than 40F.

-- 4. If stored in a warm area above 40°F, the tractor should be recharged and the water level in the power pack checked and adjusted about once a month. - After storage of more than a few weeks, it is advisable to give the power pack an overnight charge before using.
+- If stored in a warm area above 40F, the tractor should be recharged and the water level in the power pack checked and adjusted about once a month. - After storage of more than a few weeks, it is advisable to give the power pack an overnight charge before using.